Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Often: myalgia;

-Frequency unknown: immune-mediated necrotizing myopathy, tendon disease, in some cases complicated by rupture, temporary increase in creatine phosphokinase (CPK) activity.
-In case of increase of CPK activity (more than 5 times the upper limit of normal) the therapy should be suspended (see section “Indications”).
+Frequency unknown: immune-mediated necrotizing myopathy, tendon diseases, in some cases complicated by rupture, temporary increase in creatine phosphokinase (CPK) activity.
+In the event of an increase in CPK activity (more than 5 times compared to the upper limit of normal), therapy should be suspended (see section “Special instructions”).

 Very rare: hematuria;